Everton - Burnley: How to watch, start time, stream link, odds, prediction

 Everton

-QUESTIONABLE: Robin Olsen (knock), James Rodriguez (calf).
-OUT: Jean-Philippe Gbamin (calf), Yerry Mina (calf), Fabian Delph (tendon), Abdoulaye Doucoure (ankle).
+OUT: Jean-Philippe Gbamin (calf), Yerry Mina (calf), Fabian Delph (tendon), Abdoulaye Doucoure (ankle), Robin Olsen (knock), James Rodriguez (calf).

 Burnley